codacy/codacy-cli-v2/README.md

 Codacy CLI (version 2) is a command-line tool for running code analysis and integrating with Codacy.
 If your repository exists in Codacy, you can sync your configuration to ensure consistency with your organization's standards.

-You can also use Codacy CLI for local code analysis without a Codacy account, leveraging the linter configuration files found in your project's root.
+You can also use Codacy CLI for local code analysis without a Codacy account, leveraging the linter configuration files found in your project's root or Codacy's suggested defaults.

 The CLI supports uploading analysis results (in [SARIF](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html) format) to Codacy as well.